 Challenge 4: Wildfires Cause Blackouts and/or Physical Sensor Damage

-In addition to the usual delays and coverage issues associated with station-only reporting methods that we’ve described above, station sensors themselves can become damaged during a wildfire outbreak, causing them to fail to report accurately or not to report at all.
-During a blackout, station sensors can also stop reporting information altogether.
+In addition to the usual delays and coverage issues associated with station-only reporting methods, physical sensors themselves can become damaged during a wildfire, causing them to report inaccurately or not report at all.
+During an electricity blackout, station sensors can also stop reporting information altogether, creating a major information gap at an incredibly crucial time.

-How is BreezoMeter the Only Provider to Capture Live Smoke Information?
+How is BreezoMeter the Only Provider to Represent Live Smoke Map Information?

-This unique approach means we're able to provide the most comprehensive real-time air quality information available.
+This unique approach means we're able to provide the most comprehensive real-time air quality information and live wildfire tracking available.

-In order to ensure accurate wildfire reporting and reliable wildfire smoke maps, we also use a sophisticated smoke model:
+To ensure accurate wildfire reporting and reliable wildfire smoke maps, we leverage sophisticated smoke models that consider the following:

 Satellites that measure different light bandwidths to detect the presence of fire on the earth, the stage of fire & the type of Particulate Matter that is emitted.

 Land cover information to understand the type of vegetation that is being burned.